epfl-ada/ada-2022-project-groupe53/README.md

 `The common sense graph`: It represents the links clicked on by the players as edges and the discovered articles (topics, categories) as vertices.
 The graph is directed and weighted.
 The weight of an edge is the number of times it has been clicked on by the players. <br>
-`The truth graph`: It represents the links that are logically possible as edges and the discovered articles (topics, categories) as vertices.
+`The truth graph`: It represents the links that are possible as edges and the discovered articles (topics, categories) as vertices.
 This graph is not weighted and is directed.